svmszcck/test-app/README.md

 - Performance optimization for "Movie Details" page by using the cached data(I am checking the new movie id and comparing it with the cached id)
 - Some visual improvements
 - Added more Unit Tests ❤️
 - There was an issue about tab navigation.
 When I log out from the Profile page and login again(or click on the skip button in Welcome page), Profile page was loading instead of the Home page.
 Because I had to reset the Tab navigation stack.
 Therefore I have implemented a util function which is "resetNavigationState" in utils/general.ts file.
 That was something challenging.
+I have learned that by reading the official doc: https://reactnavigation.org/docs/navigation-actions/#reset

 # Pros & Cons